 - Can I drive a car in England?

 Yes, but normally you must be 25 years old to drive the vehicles of the College because of our insurance.

 NB!
 Be careful in England, if you come from a country where you drive on the right side of the road – here we drive on the left!

-For your visa applications for the 6 months in Africa or India, and possibly for more countries if you travel overland to the project, you will need a passport valid for at least 3 years, documents from previous workplaces and college or university, a health certificate from your doctor including HIV status.
+For your visa applications for the service period s in Africa or India, and possibly for more countries if you travel overland to the project, you will need a passport valid for at least 3 years, possibly some documents from previous workplaces and college or university, and a health certificate from your doctor including your HIV status.
 You will also need proof of all needed vaccinations to get a visa, but you can get them here in England also.

 Yes it can be useful for you for the future, but of course it depends on what kind of work you are looking for.
-You can also earn a B-certificate or a Bachelor degree in our courses, as a distance student at One World University in Maputo, Mozambique.
+You can earn a A-certificate in our Fighting with The Poor courses, as a distance student at One World University in Maputo, Mozambique.

 Yes, there are different possibilities for continuing to work together with the College and Humana People to People.
-You can join the programme again as a Senior DI, or you can make a more long term commitment and apply for a position as Project Leader with Humana People to People…or maybe come back to become a teacher at CICD!
+You can make a more long term commitment and apply for a position as Project Leader with Humana People to People…or maybe come back to become a teacher at CICD!

 Yes we do, we have a good co-operation about events and different activities with some local organisations in Hull, our nearest city, as well as in the local area.

 - Why do you have such a strict “no alcohol” policy?
 I can understand about the drugs, but in my country we always drink wine with our food and there are no problems.